 - Put ice, matcha green tea powder, and condensed milk in a blender.

 - When the tea concentrate has cooled, pour it into the blender and blend until smooth.
 Enjoy!

-Lavender Earl Grey & Jasmine Oolong Cream Tea Latte
+Lavender Earl Grey & Jade Oolong Cream Tea Latte

 - 8 ounces water

 - 6 ounces milk (almond milk, dairy milk, or coconut milk)